stonerlab/stonerplots/docs/source/userguide.rst

     ...
     from stonerplots import SavedFigure

-The important line here is the final one.
-This willgive you access to the :py:class:`SavedFigure` context manager that we'll be using, but also importing anything from **stonerplots** will also add some stylesheets and colours to matplotlib.
+This will give you access to the :py:class:`SavedFigure` context manager that we'll be using, but also importing anything from **stonerplots** will also add some stylesheets and colours to matplotlib.